wdm0006/cookiecutter-pipproject/README.md

 -----

 The goal of this project is simply to take some of the boiler plate out of creating a new python project.
-It is intended to stay pretty minimal, but will eventually contain everything needed to make a project that includes:
+It is intended to stay pretty minimal, but contains everything needed to make a project that includes:

  * Sphinx documentation
  * Installable via pip in pypi
  * Testing via Nose and Coverage

- * Any other appropriate tooling for a medium sized project
+In the future, we may include some other things like:

+ * basic travic ci configuration
+ * anything else you think might make sense (open up an issue with ideas).

 Contributing
 ------------